Command Line Interface

 Pull changes from cloud

-If you (or some of your colleages), has performed changes in the YepCode cloud, you may update your local files.
+If you or your colleages have performed changes in YepCode cloud, update your local files.

 $ yepcode pull